detachedsoul/apartment-rental-system/README.md

 - Completed the first version of the static home page and hosted it on GitHub pages and Netlify.
 The live demo url can be found on [https://housing-quest.netlify.app/](https://housing-quest.netlify.app/)

 - Made the contact, register, login, and reset password pages

+- Implemented a theme changer feature

+- Further improved the theme changer by changing the the theme toggle icon based on the selected theme and also harmonizing the styles across multiple pages